yifan-hou/force_control/README.md

 Refer to main.cpp for an example.

 # Set force
-The force being set is in transformed space (if R_a=I, then in world frame).
+The force being set is in transformed space (if R_a=I, then in the Tool frame).
 It's the force felt by the outside from the robot.
-For example, if fz=10, the robot will pull up.
+For example, if R_a=I, fz=10, the robot will move in the +Z direction in tool frame.

 The logic for force control is as follows. (see update()).
 If the set force is larger than feedback(here the feedback is the force felt